Following is a Summary of the Chart Data

 The tax is due by the

-20th of the month following the month the rent was paid.
+20th of each month following the month the rent was paid.

 Examples of accommodations include hotel, apartment-hotel,